-If Always Prompt is on, the Record Point screen appears each time you tap the Record Point icon in the Work screen.
-Do this if you want to change the point name, code, or work order for each point you record.
+If Always Prompt is on, the Record Point screen appears each time you tap the Record Point icon in the work screen.
+Do this if you want to change the point name, code, or Measured Data for each point you record.